 Day 9: depart Bamako

-2. Our guide says that there is relatively no corruption in the country.
+2. Our guide says there is relatively no corruption in the country.
 Getting ahead in life is much more related to aptitude and ambition than who you know.
 Dealing with our two guides was completely open.

-3. The north of BK is Sahel but the majority of the south is green and verdant.
+3. The north of BK is Sahel but the south is green and verdant.
 Ponds full of white water lilies are common along with active agriculture.
 The wet season is just ending and crops are being harvested.
 Sorghum is probably the most common and is used for beer and as a grain.

 4. Compared to most nearby countries, there is relatively little garbage.

-5. Motorcycles and bicycles are very common.
+5. Motorcycles and bicycles are common.
 Most roads in Oagou have entire side lanes for motos and bicycles.

 6. Circumcision.
-Boys are circumcised usually between 6 and 12 with no anaesthetic.
+Boys are circumcised usually between 6 and 12 with no anesthetic.
 In the ‘old’ days, the foreskin was stretched out and a cleaver chopped it off.
 As not enough may have not been removed, there was another chop.
 Now they are done with scissors and still take a month to heal.
 Virtually every boy has one, unlike in Canada where they are now uncommon as Medicare does not cover them and mal[insurance does not cover you.
 Nobody forgets the experience.
 A large ceremony follows.

-Female circumcision is against the law in almost all West Africa, but still occurs in the villages.
-Secrecy is obtained by holding mass circumcisions every two year. s
+Female circumcision is against the law in almost all West Africa but still occurs in the villages.
+Secrecy is obtained by holding mass circumcisions every two years.

 Day 1 Fri 07/10.

-Fly Niamey, Niger – Ouagadougou, NIM-OUA @ 8:20-8:25am Air Burkina (co-share Ethiopian Airlines) ASKY Airlines KP047 (C$395 direct 1h 5m)
+Fly Niamey, Niger – Ouagadougou, NIM-OUA @ 8:20-8:25 am Air Burkina (co-share Ethiopian Airlines) ASKY Airlines KP047 (C$395 direct 1h 5m)

-OUAGADOUGOU (pop 2,453,496 2019; pronounced “wa-ga” and the locals ouagalais) is the capital, administrative, communications, cultural, economic centre, and the country’s largest city.
+OUAGADOUGOU (pop 2,453,496 2019; pronounced “wa-ga” and the locals ouagalais) is the capital, administrative, communications, cultural, and economic centre, and the country’s largest city.
 Ouagadougou’s primary industries are food processing and textiles.
 The economy is dominated by the informal sector.

 Ouagadougou has one of West Africa’s largest markets, which burned down in 2003 and has since reopened with better facilities and improved fire-prevention measures. and several craft markets.